 For the benefit of making these abstract Forces and Main Elements intelligible to simple, less-/uneducated people, the various Forces or Energies and Constellar Creations were personified as Human-like beings called Gods and Demigods, and Idols as well as pictures of them were set up to facilitate understanding and concentration for their worship, while the Negative forces or energies have been termed as Demons or Antigods, namely Asuras, Danavas or Rakshasas.
 That was reasonable enough.

-However, in course of time, several Myths have come up out of some people’s perverse imagination attributing the passions and weaknesses of human beings to the Gods which have degraded the Gods to the level of banal and ridiculous personages; for example, the story that Brahma lusted for and married his daughter Saraswati for generating life on Earth, and that Indra impersonated as Rishi Gautam to seduce his wife Ahalya, which lower their image.
-Considering that Brahma-Saraswati and Indra are merely personifications of the Abstract Creative Forces of the Universe, and the Force behind Thunder, Lightning and Heavy Rain respectively, Not actual persons, what is the sense in the perverse stories fabricated around them?
+However, in course of time, several unsavoury and scandalising Myths and offensive sexy pictures and sculptures have come up out of some people’s perverse imagination attributing the passions and weaknesses of human beings to the Gods which have degraded the Gods to the level of banal and ridiculous personages; for example, the story that Brahma lusted for and married his daughter Saraswati for generating life on Earth, and that Indra impersonated as Rishi Gautam to seduce his wife Ahalya, which lower their image.
+Considering that Brahma and Saraswati are merely the personifications of the Abstract Creative Forces of the Universe, and Indra of the Force behind Thunder, Lightning and Torrential Rain respectively – Not actual persons, What is the Sense in the perverse stories fabricated around them?
 It only indicates the projection of personal passions onto the personified deities by the weavers of the myths.
-The relationship of Brahma with Saraswati(who is really the personification of the attribute of knowledge ascribed to Brahma) could have been put as Brahma having taken the Help of Saraswati(His Knowledge) for Creation of the Universe, and in the myth of Indra having impersonated as Rishi Gautam to approach Ahilya, Indra should be ascribed the motive of doing so to test the fidelity of Ahilya, who was actually a ‘Pativrata’, that is, a devoted wife, and Rishi Gautam should be said to have ‘misunderstood’and therefore cursed both Indra and Ahilya, whereby Ahilya turned to stone!
+The relationship of Brahma with Saraswati(who is really the personification of the attribute of knowledge ascribed to Brahma) could have been put as Brahma having taken the Help of Saraswati(His Knowledge) for Creation of the Universe.Likewise in the myth of Indra having impersonated as Rishi Gautam to approach Ahilya, Indra should be ascribed the motive of the impersonation as only to test the fidelity of Ahilya, who was actually a ‘Pativrata'(a devoted wife), i.e. to see whether she could be fooled and seduced, without actually defiling her; and Rishi Gautam should be said to have ‘misunderstood’and therefore cursed both Indra and Ahilya, whereby Ahilya turned to stone!
 Later, Ahilya was relieved of the curse by the holy touch of Sri Rama, who saw her in a stone-like state while wandering in the forest during His exile from Ayodhya and blessed her.

 Therefore, while we condemn the attempts of the nonbelievers in Hinduism to pull it down by spreading distorted and blasphemous views about its deities and their practices, and painting offensive pictures of them, those of Hindu faith should also refrain from publishing depreciatory pictures or making up unsavoury myths about their gods, even in the name of humour or joke!
 Do Jews, Christians, Muslims or Parsis ever depict or describe their deities, viz.
 Jehova/Yahweh, Jesus Christ, Allah or Ahura Mazda, in ridiculous or degrading ways?